 Personally, I purchased a set of ATTs Bite Alarms & Receiver over three years ago (The IW version).
 For that reason, I’m in a good position to share my thoughts on this ATTs Bite Alarms Review.

 Read on to find out what I think about the ATTs Alarms.
-Use the links below to jump to each section:

 Why you should trust this Gardner ATTs Bite Alarms Review

 I’ve been personally using the ATTs bite alarms and receiver for over three years now.
 They replaced my trusty Fox Microns, so they had to be quite a hard-wearing alarm.
 I have not been sponsored by Gardner Tackle to create this review.
 Therefore, you’ll get my honest opinion of these alarms.